As of May 18, 2018

 The design and environmental phase is estimated to cost $4.5 million, of which $3.89 million is funded by a federal grant.
 Overall costs to complete the project are currently estimated at approximately $21.5 million and the City continues to pursue funding.

-Citizens are invited to learn more about the project at our upcoming open house scheduled for Spring of 2018.
+Citizens are invited to learn more about the project at our upcoming open house scheduled for Summer of 2018.
 Date, time and location have yet to be determined.